 As early as spring 2021, companies are awarded the UNIVERSAL FAIR PAY CHECK.
 The certification process can be carried out worldwide regardless of the size of the enterprise, the number of employees, the organizational structure or the applicable legislation at any location.
-In April 2022, the globally unique certification is recognized as a European guarantee mark and a screening board with international experts from Germany, Canada and Iceland has been assigned.
+In April 2022, the globally unique certification is recognized as a European guarantee mark and the FPI Screening Board with international experts from Germany, UK, Canada and Iceland has been assigned.

 DR. MARGRÉT VILBORG BJARNADÓTTIR